aloth/trackless-links/README.md

 ### 📤 Seamless Workflow Integration

-  * **Deep Share Sheet Integration**: Clean links or look them up in a web archive directly from the Share Sheet in any iOS app.
+  * **Deep Share Sheet Integration**: Clean links or look them up in a web archive directly from the Share Sheet in any app (iOS and iPadOS).
-  * **Optional iCloud Sync**: Keep all your custom filters, redirects, and tweak settings perfectly in sync across all your Apple devices.
+  * **Optional iCloud Sync**: Keep all your custom filters, redirects, and tweak settings perfectly in sync across all your Apple devices (Trackless Links Pro includes automatic sync between iPhone, iPad, and Mac).

 ## 📱 Screenshots